KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 - `SoundTargetLatencyMs`, `SoundDeviceQueueLowMs`, `SoundDeviceQueueHighMs`: tune audible latency vs. underrun safety.
 - `SoundRingMs`: software ring horizon premixed ahead of the device queue.
 - `SoundTimedScheduling` / `SoundAudioClockedADSR`: enable precise onset placement and audio-clocked envelopes.
+- `SoundUpdatePeriod` (default `0.02`): cadence for `SoundSystem::Advance`.
+Lower values let the main thread start/stop sounds and reposition the listener more frequently but increase channel-management overhead.

+Keep `SoundUpdatePeriod` comfortably below the total output latency while keeping it longer than a single push slice.
+As a rule of thumb, aim for an update period 3–8× the slice duration (`SoundPeriodFrames / sampleRate`).
+With 128-frame slices at 44.1 kHz (~2.9 ms each), a 20 ms update period means the mixer sees new channel assignments within roughly seven slices.
+Dropping to 64 frames halves the slice length, so trimming the update period toward ~10 ms preserves the benefit of the shorter quantum.
+Smaller periods improve responsiveness but raise CPU usage and contention with the audio threads.

 Keep the period small (64–128) for tight ADSR and adjust the device queue/ring horizons upward when underruns occur on slower CPUs.